 by Frank Oakes, B.A., L.L.B.

 As with all financial and tax saving strategies, the benefits must outweigh the trouble and costs involved.
-The purpose of this article is to inform the readers of recent changes in the law of Ontario relating to probate and to acquaint them with some means they may wish to consider in the planning and management of their affairs.
-All procedures involve legal implications beyond the scope of this article to explain and should not be undertaken without professional legal advice to determine their suitability in individual circumstances.
+The purpose of this article is to inform the readers of recent changes in the law of Ontario relating to probate and to acquaint them with some of the means they may wish to consider in the planning and management of their affairs.
+All procedures involve legal implications beyond the scope of this article should not be undertaken without professional legal advice to determine their suitability in individual circumstances.